What I Wish Someone Told Me BEFORE Taking Online Classes

 5. Don’t think you’re exempt from group projects

 Just because your course is online doesn’t mean that you’ll be exempt from group projects.
-This staple of the traditional classroom is becoming easier and easier for distance learners to tackle too.
-With collaborative tools like Google Docs making it easier for groups to work together, don’t be surprised if you find yourself assigned to a group project in your online course.
+This staple of the traditional classroom is becoming simpler for distance learners to tackle too.
+With collaborative tools and video conferencing options making it easier for groups to work together, don’t be surprised if you find yourself assigned to a group project in your online course.

 “I didn't know that professors would still assign group work in online courses.
 Students should definitely know that they're not exempt from group work simply because they're in an online course,” says Sollitto.
 “Before enrolling in an online course, I couldn't fathom how a group could possibly work together completely remotely on assignments.
 A lot has to be done using Google Docs or other file sharing services like it.”